Teeohbee/CV/README.md

 ## Toby Clarke

-A fresh faced web developer.
+Fresh faced and eager junior web developer.
 Having completed an intense 12 week coding bootcamp at Makers Academy, has fallen for the charms of coding and software development.
 Looking for a back-end or full-stack role in an exciting and forward-thinking company where I can utilise my newly acquired skills and continue to develop and grow as a coder.

 ## Skills